In this interview, Dave Wolff from Nel Hydrogen talks to AZoM about the benefits of using Hydrogen Technology in Thin Film Deposition

 Some studies have suggested that hydrogen takes part in the reactions, facilitating favorable reactions over unintended reactions.

 Hydrogen used for thin film deposition must be very pure, in order to prevent side reactions that damage the quality of the deposited thin film.
-Additionally, Proton hydrogen generators produce virtually any quantity of hydrogen for thin films, without the need for hydrogen storage, considerably easing the safety and compliance burden for the process operator.
+Additionally, Nel's hydrogen generators produce virtually any quantity of hydrogen for thin films, without the need for hydrogen storage, considerably easing the safety and compliance burden for the process operator.

 Does hydrogen meet the economic needs of thin film producers?